-[Re:]Entanglements seeks to research and rearticulate the collections originally assembled by the anthropologist N. W. Thomas in the early years of the twentieth century in Nigeria and Sierra Leone.
+The [Re:]Entanglements project has been researching and rearticulating the collections originally assembled by the anthropologist N. W. Thomas in the early years of the twentieth century in Nigeria and Sierra Leone.
 What does this remarkable ethnographic archive mean for different people today?

 Thomas’s fourth tour, in Sierra Leone, coincided with the outbreak of the First World War.
 Due, in part, to the straitened economic conditions that prevailed, it was decided to discontinue this early experiment in colonial anthropology.
 Rather than being kept together, Thomas’s collections were dispersed to various institutions where they were mainly put into storage.
 For the first time in over 100 years, as part of the [Re:]entanglements project, we shall be researching and rearticulating these collections, which today constitute a unique ethnographic archive of life in areas of Nigeria and Sierra Leone in the early 1900s.
 We are interested in understanding what this archive means to different people today.